alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 this happened sometime in the 1980s in the US, and I have to assume that it was imported to Europe in the 1990s, like all good things.
+During the early 2000s complex software algorithms were designed to maximize profit.
-During the 2000s this madness was fully implemented everywhere, making airlines some of the least loved organizations in the world, right after criminal syndicates but perhaps a bit before tobacco purveyors.
+This helped make airlines some of the least loved organizations in the world, right after criminal syndicates but perhaps a bit before tobacco purveyors.
 They were so obviously trying to squeeze customers dry, and for some reason we customers tend to not like that.